carrot-financial/jquery-inputmask-rails/README.md

 ### Installation

-Add
+Add the following to your `Gemfile`:

 ``` ruby
 gem 'jquery-inputmask-rails', github: 'carrot-financial/jquery-inputmask-rails'
 ```

-to your `Gemfile`

-and
+Add the following to your `app/assets/javascripts/application.js` or other js manifest file:

 ```javascript
 //= require inputmask
 //= require jquery.inputmask
 ```

-to your `app/assets/javascripts/application.js` or other js manifest file.

 Optional extensions (these are super helpful):